The First Forty Days

 Encourage partner involvement: Sharing care responsibilities reduces maternal stress

-Get outdoors: Fresh air is good for healing and the baby
+Get outdoors: Fresh air and 10 minutes of direct sunshine are good for healing and the baby

 Reduce toxin exposure: Buy cleaner fabrics like organic cotton, bamboo, and wool for all play mats, nursery fabrics, bedding, and clothing